-In June 2008, we opened an investigation of the Maricopa County Sheriff's Office (MCSO) pursuant to the Violent Crime Control and Law Enforcement Act of 1994 and Title VI of the Civil Rights Act of 1964 (Title VI).
-Our investigation was delayed when MCSO refused to cooperate with our investigation.
-MCSO's refusal forced us to sue MCSO under Title VI to obtain the information we needed to complete our investigation.
-We resolved our lawsuit in June 2011, after MCSO agreed to provide us with all of the information we had been seeking.
-After completing our investigation and thoroughly reviewing the evidence, on December 15, 2011, we announced our findings.
-We found that MCSO has engaged in a pattern of misconduct that violates the Constitution and federal law.
-Specifically, we found that MCSO engages in racial profiling of Latinos; unlawfully stops, detains, and arrests Latinos; and unlawfully retaliates against individuals who complain about or criticize MCSO's practices.
-We are currently working with the City to reach an agreement to remedy the unconstitutional conduct we found.
-The documents here relate to our investigation, the lawsuit we filed to obtain information from MCSO, and our formal findings concerning MCSO's misconduct.
+In June 2008, we opened an investigation of the Maricopa County Sheriff’s Office (MCSO) pursuant to Section 14141 of the Violent Crime Control and Law Enforcement Act of 1994 and Title VI of the Civil Rights Act of 1964 (Title VI).
+MCSO refused to cooperate with our investigation, and we filed suit under Title VI to obtain the information we needed, which MCSO agreed to provide in June 2011, settling this suit.
+After completing our investigation, on December 15, 2011, we announced our findings.
+We found that MCSO engaged in a pattern of misconduct that violated the Constitution and federal law.
+Specifically, we found that MCSO engaged in a policy of stopping, detaining, and investigating persons of Hispanic ancestry based on their race, in traffic and during worksite raids; failed to provide language access assistance to Hispanic jail inmates with Limited English Proficiency (LEP); and unlawfully retaliated against individuals who complained about or criticized MCSO’s practices.

 On May 15, 2010, we opened an investigation of the New Orleans Police Department (NOPD) pursuant to the Violent Crime Control and Law Enforcement Act of 1994, the Omnibus Crime Control and Safe Streets Act of 1968 and Title VI of the Civil Rights Act of 1964.
 Following a comprehensive investigation, on March 17, 2011, we announced our findings.
 We found that the NOPD has engaged in patterns of misconduct that violate the Constitution and federal law, including a pattern or practice of excessive force, and of illegal stops, searches, and arrests.
 We found also a pattern or practice of gender discrimination in the Department's under-enforcement and under-investigation of violence against women.
 We further found strong indications of discriminatory policing based on racial, ethnic, and LGBT bias, as well as a failure to provide critical police services to language minority communities.
 On July 24, 2012, we reached a settlement resolving our investigation and asked the Court to make our settlement an order enforceable by the Court.
 The documents here provide more information about the investigation, the Justice Department's findings, settlement, and next steps.